Acrofil/google-search-cs50w-project0/README.md

-# CS50W Project 0 - Google Search Page
+# CS50W Project0 - Google Search

-## Short Video demo of the project -  url <https://youtu.be/Jr0Q66lPghM>
+## Short Video demo of the project - <https://youtu.be/Jr0Q66lPghM>

 ### About this Project

-This is the first project from Harvard CS50 Web course.
-This is a simple clone of Google search, Google Image Search and parts of Advanced Search.
+This is the first project from the Harvard CS50 Web course.
+This is a simple clone of Google Search, Google Image Search, and parts of Advanced Search.
 It's done using only HTML and CSS.

-### Assighment specifications
+### Assignment specifications

 Your website must meet the following requirements:

 - Your website should have at least three pages: one for regular Google Search (which must be called index.html), one for Google Image Search, and one for Google Advanced Search.
 - On the Google Search page, there should be links in the upper-right of the page to go to Image Search or Advanced Search.
-On each of the other two pages, there should be a link in the upper-right to go back to Google Search.
+On each of the other two pages, there should be a link in the upper right to go back to Google Search.
 - On the Google Search page, the user should be able to type in a query, click “Google Search”, and be taken to the Google search results for that page.
 - Like Google’s own, your search bar should be centered with rounded corners.
-The search button should also be centered, and should be beneath the search bar.
+The search button should also be centered and should be beneath the search bar.
 - On the Google Image Search page, the user should be able to type in a query, click a search button, and be taken to the Google Image search results for that page.
 - On the Google Advanced Search page, the user should be able to provide input for the following four fields (taken from Google’s own advanced search options)
 - Find pages with… “all these words:”